jupitern/cosmosdb/README.md

 ## Changelog

+### v2.6.0
+- code refactor. min PHP verion supported is now 8.0
+- selectCollection no longer creates a colletion if not exist. use createCollection for that
+- bug fixes

 ### v2.5.0
 - support partitioned queries using new method "setPartitionValue()"
 - support creating partitioned collections
 - support for nested partition keys

 ### v2.0.0
 - support for cross partition queries
 - selectCollection method removed from all methods for performance improvements

 ### v1.4.4
 - replaced pear package http_request2 by guzzle
 - added method to provide guzzle configuration

 ### v1.3.0
 - added support for parameterized queries

 ## Note
 This package adds additional functionalities to the [AzureDocumentDB-PHP](https://github.com/cocteau666/AzureDocumentDB-PHP) package.
 All other functionality exists in this package as well.

 ## Limitations
 Use of `limit()` or `order()` in cross-partition queries is currently not supported.

 ## Usage